xg590/tutorials/docker/nextcloud.md

       - ./nginx.conf:/etc/nginx/nginx.conf
       - nextcloud_vol:/var/www/html
 ```
-* Mount host directory to container in volume, and the data of each user will retain at /var/www/nextcloud of host machine.
+*  If mount host directory to container in volume, and the data of each user will retain at /var/www/nextcloud of host machine.
 ```
     volumes:
       - /var/www/nextcloud/data:/var/www/html/data
 ```
-* Name a volume and the data will stay at /var/lib/docker/volumes/
+* If name a volume and the data will stay at /var/lib/docker/volumes/
 ```
     volumes:
       - nextcloud_vol:/var/www/html
 ```
-### Refresh Nextcloud
+### Refresh Nextcloud and a fresh Nextcloud is born
 Remove containers and volumes
 ```
 $ docker-compose rm -v -s -f